 If you are looking for a healthy summer kid snack recipe. . . something that is EASY to make, requires NO oven, and has a little bit more nutritional value than anything they have to rip out of a plastic package: Then this recipe is for you!

 The original recipe calls for non-fat powdered dry milk.
 Some of my children have dairy issues so I’ve started substituting ground-milled flaxseed instead.
 Flaxseed is chocked full of Omega-3 fatty acids–the good kind.
 (A tablespoon of this stuff is like getting them to eat a whole plate of fish and green vegetables.)
+I wasn’t kidding when I said it was a HEALTHY summer kid snack.
 It has a powdery texture so it’s not noticeable.
 And, in a pinch – you can actually use it as an egg substitute in recipes!
-(This was a huge help during COVID egg shortage!)
+(This was a huge help during the COVID egg shortage!)

 The only downside of flaxseed is it’s so healthy it may cause some bowel functions to expedite in your littlest ones…if you know what I mean.
 So, you may want to use a combination of flaxseed and non-fat powdered dry milk or even graham cracker crumbs.